Data Centers in Kansas City

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Kansas offers significant tax advantages, including a proposed sales tax exemption on data center equipment.
-This incentive directly lowers the capital investment needed for new builds and hardware refreshes, improving the total cost of ownership.
+Tax Advantage For Data Centers Kansas provides compelling tax incentives, including a proposed sales tax exemption on data center equipment, software, and electricity.
+This program directly reduces the upfront capital investment and long-term operating costs for new or expanding facilities.

 Natural Disaster Risk